jazzband/wagtailmenus/docs/source/menupage.rst

             custom_settings_field_one = BooleanField(default=False)
             custom_settings_field_two = BooleanField(default=True)

-            # 'menupage_panel' is a collapsible `MultiFieldPanel` with the important
+            # `menupage_settings_panels` is a collapsible `MultiFieldPanel` with the important
-            # fields already grouped together, making it easy to include in custom
+            # fields already grouped together in addition to wagtail settings fields, making
+            # it easy to include in custom panel definitions as shown.
+If you want to exclude
-            # panel definitions, like so:
+            # wagtail settings, instead use `[menupage_panel]`
             settings_panels = [
                 FieldPanel('custom_settings_field_one'),
                 FieldPanel('custom_settings_field_two'),
-                menupage_panel
-            ]
+            ] + menupage_settings_panels

             ...

 3. Create migrations for any models you've updated by running: